 Probability distributions lie at the heart of most statistical analyses and thus are crucial for proper understanding and use of statistics.
-To help researchers, students, and lecturers work easily with various probability distributions, we created the ‘Distribution’ module which is one of the new features of the upcoming version of JASP.
+To help users work easily with various probability distributions, we created the ‘Distribution’ module.

 As of now, JASP currently covers 12 basic distributions, each available as a stand alone analysis panel:

 There are many other distributions that deserve to be added to this list, and we will indeed include more of them in the future.

 For each of the distributions, the functionality is divided in four sections.
 Each of the sections highlights different aspects of the probability distribution, and we will demonstrate them here in an example of a Normal distribution.

 This section displays the theoretical distribution and enables the user to interact with it.

 For distributions that have multiple parameterizations, we can choose which parametrization to use throughout the analysis.
 Then we can change the values of the distribution’s parameters and experience how they affect the distribution; displaying the probability density function (or probability mass function for discrete distributions), cumulative distribution function, and quantile function is just one click away and updates in real time.